| Collapse of Big Bang Cosmology and the Emergence of

 to the divine ministry of Christ that is

+now continuing there.
 I believe these discoveries complement

 my earlier ones in nuclear geophysics.
 Beginning